Get Together (Madonna song)

 "Get Together" is a song by American singer Madonna from her tenth studio album, Confessions on a Dance Floor (2005).
 The song was written and produced by both Madonna and Stuart Price, with additional writing by Anders Bagge and Peer Åström.
 It was released in the United States as the third single from the album on May 30, 2006, by Warner Bros.
 Records.
 The decision was spurred by the fact that the song was the third most downloaded song from the album, following its previous singles.
 The song was also released to coincide with the start of Madonna's Confessions Tour.
 It is a disco-influenced electropop, trance and techno song which lyrically talks about the possibility of finding love on the dancefloor.

 Upon release, "Get Together" received generally positive reviews by music critics, with some appreciating its production, while others were underwhelmed.
 The song reached the top 10 in countries like Canada, the United Kingdom, and Italy, while topping the charts in Hungary and Spain.
 However, in the US, the song failed to match the same success as it did not enter the official Billboard Hot 100 chart, only peaking at six on the Bubbling Under Hot 100 Singles chart due to low radio airplay.

 Two music videos were created for the song, featuring Madonna's performance of the song at London's Koko Club, but they were animated to make it different visually.
 The videos showed Madonna singing the song amongst graphical visuals portraying volcanoes erupting and a cityscape.
-The singer performed the song during a promotional tour for Confessions on a Dance Floor and on her 2006 Confessions Tour, where she was accompanied by two dancers wearing horse reins around their heads.
+The singer performed the song during a promotional tour for Confessions on a Dance Floor and on her 2006 Confessions Tour, and on a number of occasions while promoting her fifteenth studio album Confessions II (2026).
 In 2007, "Get Together" was nominated in the category of Best Dance/Electronic Recording at the 49th Annual Grammy Awards.